A program to support those who would like to promote gateways for research and education

 - Changing how gateway development is approached at a high level?

-SGCI is piloting a Science Ambassadors program that will provide travel support for those interested in promoting the use of gateways in research or education or in training others in the use of a gateway.
+SGCI is piloting a Science Ambassadors program that provides travel support for those interested in promoting the use of gateways in research or education or interested in training others in the use of a gateway.
 Funding is available to scientists who have an appointment or affiliation with a US university.
-US scientists studying or working abroad are also eligible for funding.** Funding can be used to attend conferences in the US or abroad.
+US scientists studying or working abroad are also eligible for funding.** Funding can be used to attend conferences in the US or abroad, but preference will be given to attending US events.
 Five ambassadors per year will receive $1200 each in travel support to either:

 - Attend a domain conference where they promote the use of gateways for research by presenting results achieved through the use of a gateway.